 Taking a train journey across and between countries is often one of the nicest ways to travel.
 There tends to be more legroom than on a bus and it’s definitely faster without all the traffic jams in cities.
-Although I wouldn’t naturally call myself a train lover (I always just think of the crammed journeys in and around the UK), when I think of train journeys I’ve had abroad I reassess my position.
+Although I wouldn’t naturally call myself a train lover (I always just think of the cramped journeys in and around the UK), when I think of train journeys I’ve had abroad I reassess my position.

 Living in France and doing the train journey from St Pancras to Paris then through France down to Grenoble in The Alps was a dream, travelling across China on the high-speed trains was easy, and taking the Caledonian Sleeper up to Scotland a few years ago was the perfect way to fit in a weekend break!

 I’m far from being a train enthusiast, but these best train journeys across the World are still incredibly enticing.